sany1231/binvec/README.md

     Int k = (rhsNum & (1<<c));

 where **rhsNum** is binary representation number *(123 = 0111 1011)*.
-where **c** is bit position you want to check if it is set. every loop 1 is moved by one position to the left so in the next turn we are checking if rhsNum is contains number 2, next for 4,8,16,...
+where **c** is bit position you want to check if it is set. every loop 1 is moved by one position to the left so in the next turn we are checking if rhsNum contains number 2, next for 4,8,16,...

 !!
 The length of output array is 32 so loop checks max 32 bits.

-Sumary of input array and checked number looks like this:
+Summary of input array and checked number looks like this:

     if(k>0) n = 1;
     else n = 0;